ZenMastersTeam/Zen-Cage/mkdocs/align.md

 - If only **Location** is selected, objects align without changing their rotation or scale.

 - If **Rotation** is included, the objects match the rotation of the reference alignment.

-- If **Scale** is active, objects are resized accordingly to maintain proportional alignment.

 ### Hierarchy Mode
 The **Hierarchy Mode** property allows users to align entire object hierarchies by selecting any part of a nested hierarchy structure.
 Instead of aligning only the selected object, this mode ensures that all related objects (parent and children) are adjusted while maintaining their relative transformations.